 - The evilest of all Suikoden villains, Luca Blight, is also the hammiest, with lots of exclamation marks, a distinctive Evil Laugh of "HOO HOO HOO HA HA HA HA HA!!!", and, of course, his famous last words "It took hundreds to kill me, but I KILLED BY THOUSANDS!
 LOOK AT ME!!!
 I AM SUBLIME!!!
 I AM THE TRUE FACE OF EVIL!!!!! *Evil Laughs to death*"

-- Jegran in Crystal Bearers, after he drops pretending to be good.
+- Jegran in Final Fantasy Crystal Chronicles: The Crystal Bearers, after he drops pretending to be good.

 - Barlowe in Castlevania: Order of Ecclesia normally speaks with a very neutral and verbose tone.
 However, once his true colours are revealed, he goes nuts with wild abandon, laughing manically the whole time.

 - And Dracula.
 In pretty much every game with voice acting.
 In most games' Japanese dubs, he's voiced by the above-mentioned Norio Wakamoto.

 - Death from Castlevania: Lords of Shadow simply never shuts up in his 5 minutes hammy speech even though he has been quite normal when he stayed as Zobek, your ally.